Boston Car Accident Lawyers

 Additionally, insurance companies will contact you immediately after an accident.
 You should have a personal injury law firm protecting your rights before you discuss anything with any insurance company.

 What photographs and other documentation will be helpful to my attorney in pursuing my personal injury claims?

-Pictures of your car before and after the accident, as well as photos of the accident scene, can help the attorneys at Jason Stone law firm to determine the cause of the accident and the amount of damages you incurred.
+Pictures of your car before and after the accident, as well as photos of the accident scene, can help the attorneys at Jason Stone Injury Lawyers to determine the cause of the accident and the amount of damages you incurred.

 Your medical report from a doctor and the accident report from a police officer can also help prove the extent of your injuries and property damage.

 Photographs of any visible injuries, including bruising and scarring, also help portray the magnitude of your injuries.
 These all help with personal injury claims.